Golden sunset, Paull Holme Strays (c) Lewis Outing

 By car

 From the A1033 follow the signs for Fort Paull and then head south on Thorngumbald Road.
+Car park available, signposted from the village and Thorngumbald road.
 The entrance to the car park is on the right just less than a mile after the entrance to Fort Paull.